vippsas/vipps-checkout/vipps-checkout-api-faq.md

 ## Checkout features

-### Is it possible to add a newsletter option in Vipps Checkout?
+### Is it possible to add a newsletter option in Checkout?

 Yes, [custom consent](https://developer.vippsmobilepay.com/docs/APIs/checkout-api/vipps-checkout-api/#custom-consent) can be used.

-### How can I prefill my customers phone number in the Vipps payment page (landing page)?
+### How can I pre-fill my customers phone number in the payment page (landing page)?

-Yes, check out the [prefill customer data](https://developer.vippsmobilepay.com/docs/APIs/checkout-api/vipps-checkout-api/#prefill-customer-data) feature.
+Yes, check out the [pre-fill customer data](https://developer.vippsmobilepay.com/docs/APIs/checkout-api/vipps-checkout-api/#prefill-customer-data) feature.

 ## Capture, reservations, and refunds